Xfers/straitsx-tokens/README.md

 # StraitsX SGD (XSGD)

 ## Token Description
-StraitsX SGD (XSGD) tokens are SGD-collateralized tokens running on the Zilliqa blockchain and governed by the StraitsX network whereby XSGD tokens are centrally minted and burned by Xfers Pte.
+StraitsX SGD (XSGD) tokens are SGD-collateralized tokens running on Zilliqa's high-throughput decentralised blockchain and governed by the StraitsX network whereby XSGD tokens are centrally minted and burned by Xfers Pte.
 Ltd.

 The Xfers payment service is regarded as a Widely Accepted Stored Value Facility under Singapore law.
 Xfers Pte.
 Ltd., is the Approved Holder of the Xfers Wallet Stored Value Facility.